 A wedding ceremony can seriously make or break a wedding.
 If you don’t think that’s true, do you remember the last wedding ceremony you went to?
 Probably not, and that’s not a good thing.
 The last thing you want at your wedding is grandma snoring (my grandmother has snored during a wedding) or Uncle Bon cracking inappropriate jokes about you peeing in public as a child during your ceremony (I have also heard this story at a wedding….).
 Your flowers and photos and food choices are certainly important, but this day is about your commitment, right?

 As wedding ceremonies become more and more personal and non-traditional, professional officiants are booking real fast.
 Whether you use a pro or enlist your friend, here are some important reasons why you should find an officiant first.

 Popular officiants have their weekends booked far in advance

-I’ll bet that my schedule one year from whenever you contact me is already booked.
-If you want to marry a weekday, well that’s a whole different story.
+I’ll bet that my schedule for one year from whenever you contact me is already booked.
+If you want to marry on a weekday, well that’s a whole different story.
 But a really popular officiant is going to be booked months or years in advance, and if you want to snag them to kick off your wedding, don’t wait.

 An officiant who writes ceremonies from scratch will dedicate anywhere from 20-30 hours working on just the ceremony alone.
 That’s not even including the time spent in meetings.
 I average around six hours of meetings in person because I want to get to know my couples.
 If I don’t get to know them, I’m basically writing a fictional ceremony, and nobody wants that.
 The process can be sped up, but if you really want to enjoy the process (and grab beers with your officiant!), you’ll need to book them as soon as you’ve set a date.